Red Sea: Ecosystem

 The rich diversity of the Red Sea is in part due to the 2000 km of coral reef extending along its coastline; these fringing reefs are 5000–7000 years old and are largely formed of stony acropora and porite corals.
-The reefs form platforms and sometimes lagoons along the coast and occasionally other features such as cylinders (such as the Blue Hole (Red Sea) at Dahab).
+The reefs form platforms and sometimes lagoons along the coast, and occasionally other features such as cylinders (e.g., the Blue Hole (Red Sea) at Dahab).

 The Red Sea also hosts many offshore reefs, including several true atolls.
-Many of the unusual offshore reef formations defy classic (i.e., Darwinian) coral reef classification schemes, and are generally attributed to the high levels of tectonic activity that characterize the area.
+Many of the unusual offshore reef formations defy classic (i.e., Darwinian) coral reef classification schemes and are generally attributed to the high levels of tectonic activity that characterize the area.
 Both offshore and coastal reefs are visited by pelagic species of fish, including many of the 44 recorded species of shark, and by many species (over 175) of nudibranch, many of which are endemic to the Red Sea.
 Other coastal Red Sea habitats include seagrass beds, salt pans, mangroves and salt marshes.
-Furthermore, the deep Red Sea brine pools have been extensively studied about their microbial life, characterized by their diversity and adaptation to extreme environments.
+Furthermore, the deep Red Sea brine pools have been extensively studied for their microbial life, characterized by their diversity and adaptation to extreme environments.

 The high marine biodiversity of the area is recognized by the Egyptian government, which set up the Ras Mohammed National Park in 1983.
 The rules and regulations governing this area protect local marine life.
-Ras Mohammed is one of the world's top 10 sites recognized by the International Union for Conservation of Nature for effective management of marine ecosystems, and the first marine protected area in Africa and in the Middle East region.
+Ras Mohammed is one of the world's top 10 sites recognized by the International Union for Conservation of Nature for effective management of marine ecosystems, and the first marine protected area in Africa and the Middle East.

-Due to the high volume of maritime traffic, carrying 12–15% of global trade, the Red Sea is considered highly vulnerable to marine pollution, particularly oil spills.
+Due to the high volume of maritime traffic, which accounts for 12–15% of global trade, the Red Sea is considered highly vulnerable to marine pollution, particularly oil spills.
 Academic literature has increasingly focused on both past disasters and predictive modelling.
 Studies have modelled spill trajectories and their environmental consequences.
 Others have analysed the ecological impact of spills on coral reefs and marine biodiversity and assessed how chemical dispersants and specific oil compounds affect marine fauna and coastal ecosystems.
 Public health literature has raised concerns over the spill's impact on respiratory illness and waterborne contamination in coastal populations.

-List of fauna species found in the Red Sea and the Gulf of Aqaba

-The Red Sea is home to a plethora of wildlife, as mentioned earlier.
-Let's cover them all, including the rare species: